 Test automation can fail for many reasons.
 Today we will look at a recurring cause of these failures, a bad choice of tool.

-Choosing a tool adapted to our context is essential for successful automation
+Choosing a tool adapted to our context is essential for successful test automation

 To automate or not to automate your tests, when you work in Agile, is rarely a question but rather a necessity.
 In order to answer this need, many tools exist...
 Each one with its strong points, its weak points but also the skills and environments necessary for its use !

-The most common risks with an unsuitable tool choice are:
+The most common risks with an unsuitable automation testing tool choice are:

 - The tool's profitability is not there.
-A tool can be able to test our entire application but with such a high cost of implementation and maintenance that the automation is not financially interesting.
+A tool can be able to test our entire application based on test cases but with such a high cost of implementation and maintenance that the automation is not financially interesting.
 This problem can come from the architecture of the automaton but also from the fact that the tool was too "twisted" to meet our needs.
-Beware, the cost of a tool is not only its license cost!
+Keep in mind that the cost of a tool is not only based on license cost!

 Without prior study it is very likely that you will come across a "bad tool".
 By "bad tool" we do not mean a "bad tool" as such.
 No, a "bad tool" is a tool that is not appropriate to our context.